alisonmcginley/Resume/Resume.md

   <h3>The Charter Hotel, Seattle, WA</h3>
   <p><u>Director of Food and Beverage,</u> March 2019 - July 2020 <br>
   <ul>
-    <li>Oversaw all Food and Beverage outl ets of the hotel, including banquets, catering, in-room dining, full-service restaurant, and rooftop bar & lounge
+    <li>Oversaw all Food and Beverage outl ets of the hotel, including full-service restaurant, rooftop bar & lounge, banquets, catering, and in-room dining
     </li>
     <li>Responsible for all forecasting, budgeting, and financial performance
     </li>
     <li>Collaborated with Sales & Marketing team to create and implement revenue initiatives</li>
+    <li> Advocated for equitable hiring and diverse representation in our workforce </li>
   </ul>
   </p>
   <br>